maty21/mocha-sidebar/README.md

 * Tests that the current cursor position (or the current file)
 * One test that you pick from a list

+## Contributions
+Love this extension?
+[Star](https://github.com/maty21/mocha-sidebar/stargazers) us and rate us!

+Want to make this extension even more awesome?
+[Send us your wish](https://github.com/maty21/mocha-sidebar/issues/new/).

+Hate how it is working?
+[File an issue](https://github.com/maty21/mocha-sidebar/issues/new/) to us.

 ### How it works
 By default, this extensions will discover tests by searching for `test/**/*.js` under your workspace.

 Because your tests may requires a newer version of Node.js than the one powering Visual Studio Code, thus, this extension will attempt to find your installed Node.js and use it for your tests.
 It will search for the installed Node.js as indicated by environmental variable `PATH`.
-You can find the logic [here](https://github.com/cspotcode/vscode-mocha-latte/blob/master/fork.js).
+You can find the logic [here](https://github.com/maty21/mocha-sidebar/blob/master/fork.js).

 When the test is being run, we will add `NODE_PATH` to point to your workspace `node_modules` folder to help [resolving external modules](https://nodejs.org/api/modules.html#modules_loading_from_the_global_folders).